Helping with documentation#

 The Documenting Python section covers the details of how Python’s documentation works.
 It includes information about the markup language used, specific formats, and style recommendations.
 Looking at pre-existing documentation source files can be very helpful when getting started.
 How to build the documentation walks you through the steps to create a draft build which lets you see how your changes will look and validates that your new markup is correct.

-If you would like to be more involved with documentation, consider subscribing to the firstname.lastname@example.org mailing list.
-The issue tracker sends new documentation issues to this mailing list, and, less frequently, the list receives some directly mailed bug reports.
-The email@example.com mailing list discusses the documentation toolchain, projects, and standards.
+If you would like to be more involved with documentation, consider subscribing to the Documentation category on the Python Discourse and the email@example.com mailing list where user issues are raised and documentation toolchain, projects, and standards are discussed.

 Helping with documentation issues#